zacieros/node/reth/README.md

 # Running a Reth Node

-This is a unified implementation of the Reth node set up that supports running both standard Reth or Base Reth with Flashblocks support.
+This is a unified implementation of the Reth node set up that supports running both OP Reth or Base Reth with Flashblocks support.

 ## Setup